This course is open for applications

 Careers / Further study

-You could go into a diverse range of sectors, including teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs) or the civil service.
+As a graduate from a philosophy degree, you could find employment in a diverse range of sectors.
+These include education and teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs), entrepreneurship, or the civil service.

 Indicative Additional Costs